-Note: If you are using IBM WebSphere as your application server, there are additional steps required to create an application.
-For details, see "Defining an Application When Running With WebSphere" on page 31.
+Note: If you are using WebSphere as your application server, additional steps are required to create an application.
+For details, see "Defining an Application When Running With WebSphere" on page 32.

 - 1. Log into the DB2 Alphablox home page as the admin user or as another user who is a member of the administrators group. - 2.
 Click the Administration tab. - 3.
 Click the Applications link. - 4.
 Click the Create button.
 The Create Application page appears. - 5.
-Provide a unique Application Context Name (required) and an optional Description.
+Enter a unique Name for your application.
 Allowable characters are A-Z, a-z, 0-9, underscore, and special characters (for example, accented characters) when running in a language other than English.
-The display of the name is case-sensitive, but the actual name that is authenticated is case-insensitive.
+The display of the name is

+- case-sensitive, but the actual name that is authenticated is case-insensitive.
 The names Public, Private, and Properties are reserved and cannot be used for an object name. - 6.
-Provide the URL that identifies where this application resides (Home URL), and the URL to an identifying image for this application (Image URL).
-These two values are used to create an entry under the Applications tab, from which users can launch the application.
+[Optional] Enter a brief description of your application in the Description field. - 7.
+[Optional] Enter a URL, relative to the application name, that identifies where the initial page of this application resides (Home URL), and another relative URL pointing to an identifying image for this application (Image URL).
+These two values are used to create an entry under the Applications tab, from which users can launch the application. - 8.
+In the Default Saved State field, enter the parameter name specifying the desired saved state.
+The parameter name is created by the application developer if they desire their users to access a saved state version of the application.
+If a Default Saved State is not specified, the restored state is the state that the application was in upon browser shutdown or timeout. - 9.
+For the Write Privileges Security Role text box, enter the name of an existing role for access to this application.
+If you leave this blank, the default access privileges are applied. - 10.

-Note: Note the following about the application URL.
-Suppose an application resides at /my_apps/sample/simple.html under the webapps directory of DB2 Alphablox.
-The URL to that application must be relative to the application context, without an initial slash (/), as follows: sample/simple.html

-- 7. For the Write Privileges Security Role text box, enter the name of an existing role for access to this application.
-If you leave this blank, the default access privileges are applied. - 8.
 Enter a Session Timeout to set the J2EE session timeout, which is the idle time before a user's session times out.
-The timeout value is in minutes. - 9.
+The timeout value is in minutes. - 11.
 Select Yes or No from the Automatic Save Enabled drop list to indicate whether to enable the automatic save mechanism, which automatically saves an application's state to the DB2 Alphablox Repository when the user exits the application.
-When the user next logs into the application, this state (instead of the original application state) is retrieved and presented to the user (if the Restore Saved Application State Enabled drop list is set to Yes).

-- 10. Select Yes or No from the Restore Saved Application State Enabled drop list to indicate whether or not to load the latest autosaved state.

-- 11. Set the Default Render Mode for your application.
-By default, a new application supports the DHTML render mode and installs copies of the following five tag library descriptor (TLD) files in the new application's bin directory:

-- blox.tld

-- bloxform.tld

-- bloxlogic.tld

-- bloxreport.tld

-- bloxui.tld

-- 12. Provide values for custom properties, if any.
-For information about custom properties, see "Custom Property Definitions" on page 73.

-- 13. Use the Header Links feature to set up links from the members displayed on a grid to open a URL or to perform some JavaScript.
-Add unique member names and URL addresses or other valid URL text in the Header Links text box, inserting a line break between each entry with the following syntax:

-Member = URL
+When the user next logs into the application, this state (instead of the original application state) is retrieved and presented to the user (if the Restore Saved Application State Enabled drop list is set to Yes). - 12.
+Select Yes or No from the Restore Saved Application State Enabled drop list to indicate whether or not to load the latest autosaved state. - 13.
+The Include on Applications Page option determines whether users will see this application on the their view of the Applications page.
+The default value is Yes. - 14.
+Set the Default Render Mode for your application.
+By default, a new application supports the DHTML render mode and installs copies of the following tag library descriptor (TLD) files into the new application's directory: - blox.tld - bloxform.tld - bloxlogic.tld - bloxreport.tld - bloxui.tld - 15.
+Use the Header Links feature to set up links from the members displayed on a grid to open a URL or to perform some JavaScript.
+Add unique member names and URL addresses or other valid URL text in the Header Links text box, inserting a line break between each entry with the following syntax: Member = URL